CleverProgrammers/pwj-chrome-extension/readme.md

 - Create a unique id for each element with `uuidv4`
 - Add the ability to unmark it completed as well

+## TODO: Add the ability to uncheck a completed item

+#### HINTS:

+- Check if the classlist contains `.completed` class
+- If yes then we need to remove the `.completed` class and set it null in Chrome Storage
+- If no then we need to add `.completed` class and set it in Chrome Storage
+- Set the current date as completed value

 ## TODO: Udpate items progress in progressbar

 ## TODO: Clean up functions and create an ActionItem Class